nicovandenhooff/reddit-data-collector/README.md

 ### Testing

 After installation, you can launch the test suite, which is contained in the `tests/tests.py`.
-Note that you will have to have `pytest` >= 6.2.5 installed.
+Note that you will have to have `pytest` >= 6.2.5 and `pytest-cov` >= 3.0.0 installed.
 You can launch the test suite by following these steps from the projects root directory:

 1. Open up `tests.py` with the following command: